Super Saturday: Plymouth Community History Festival

 1.30-3.30pm: Family activities | Simmons Learning Room

-Enjoy a fun a craft activity inspired by our new Remember Respond Resist exhibition.
+Enjoy a fun a craft activity inspired by our new Remember Respond Resist exhibition and which celebrates The Big Draw 2025.
 Last entries at 3.15pm.

 Free, no need to book.